 Open to riders who have not won six firsts in English Pleasure.
-Tack and attire shall be suitable to horse's type, martingale prohibited.
+Tack and attire shall be suitable to horse's type; martingales, tiedowns and or training equipment prohibited.
 To be shown both ways of the ring at a walk, trot/intermediate gait, and canter.
 Judged on manners and performance 60%, quality and conformation 30% and suitability of horse to rider 10%.
 Cross entry is permitted into walk/trot and 3 gait classes.